wdawson/okta.github.io/_source/quickstart-fragments/php/generic-auth-code.md

 ## Okta PHP Quickstart

+Now that we know your users will sign in with the Authorization Code flow, let's add authentication to your server.

 ## Redirecting to Authorization Endpoint
 First you need to generate a URL to the authorization endpoint for the Authorization Server and redirect the user.